 - 4.4.
 Encourage safe and appropriate vehicular, cycle and pedestrian traffic to, through and beyond the site. - 4.4.1.
 Les Bas Courtil Road forms part of a strategic movement corridor from St Peter Port to The Bridge (the Inter-Harbour Route).
 Initial consultation with the Traffic Services Unit highlights significant constraints in respect of: new vehicle movements onto Les Bas Courtil Road; right turning manoeuvres into the site and visibility at the existing access/egress. - 4.4.2.
-Redevelopment of the site should enhance, or at least must not adversely affect vehicular, pedestrian and cyclist movement in the vicinity of the site. - 4.4.3.
-The Developer could explore options to alter the Halfway junction as part of a comprehensive scheme to provide safe access to the site without adversely affecting vehicle flows along Les Bas Courtil Road particularly if proposals for the site were to result in increased traffic movements in comparison to its previous use.
+Redevelopment of the site should make provision to enhance vehicular pedestrian and cyclist movement to and in the vicinity of the site. - 4.4.3.
+The Developer is to provide safe access to the site without adversely affecting vehicle flows along Les Bas Courtil Road and could explore options to alter the Halfway junction as part of a comprehensive scheme.
 In such cases conditions will be placed on any approval, and if appropriate covenants concluded requiring completion of the alterations to the Halfway junction prior to the occupation of a building or uses beginning on the site or prior to the commencement of works on site. - 4.4.4.
-The developer could explore options for access/egress point off the north boundary (La Heronerrie Lane, Camp Code Lane).
-The Department does not encourage an access/egress point off La Heronerrie Lane, Camp Code Lane, but the developer may wish to pursue such options if they help to unlock the development of the site. - 4.4.5.
-If a secondary access point is provided care must be taken to ensure it, and routes through the site are safe and secure; overlooked by buildings, and with appropriate lighting and boundary treatments to buildings. - 4.4.6.
 Safety and security issues dictate that some uses (e.g. bus depot) require a closed site where the public are not able to move through the site.
-Other uses (e.g. residential) encourage movement through the site. - 4.4.7.
-A planning application must be supported by a Traffic Impact Assessment that demonstrates the development will not adversely affect traffic movement along Le Bas Courtil Road. - [Urban Area Plan Policies GEN 7 & 8]
+Other uses (e.g. residential) encourage movement through the site. - 4.4.5.
+A planning application must be supported by a Traffic Impact Assessment that demonstrates the development will not adversely affect traffic movement along Le Bas Courtil Road.

-4.5.
-Respect the Character of the Site and its Surroundings.
+[Urban Area Plan Policies GEN 7 & 8] - 4.5.
+Respect the Character of the Site and its Surroundings. - 4.5.1.

-- 4.5.1.
 Potential uses identified in 4.3 could produce a variety of building forms with different lengths, widths and heights.
 Therefore, this brief will not constrain the length or width of new buildings. - 4.5.2.
 The site has a fine aspect to the south east, across Belle Greve Bay and towards Herm.
-Development of the site should be designed so that this aspect is integrated into the scheme to allow views from the buildings and external spaces wherever possible. - 4.5.3.
+Development of the site should be designed so that this aspect is integrated into the scheme to allow views from the buildings and external spaces wherever possible.

+- 4.5.3.
 The existing buildings that front Les Banques, Les Bas Courtils Road provide a positive urban edge.
-The development of the site should reinforce this characteristic by providing building(s), of an appropriate scale/mass and height (see 4.5.6) which follow the established building line. - 4.5.4.
-The urban grain of the surrounding area has been established by the historic development of the site.
-Initial development was predominately a urban block extending north and south from Les Bas Courtils Road to Camp Code Close/ La Heronniere Lane; and west and east between Vale Road and Camp Code Lane.
-The site forms part of an urban block approximately 160 metres by 120 metres although it has been eroded with cul-de-sac development built in the 20th century. - 4.5.5.
-There is the opportunity to break this down and improve the permeability of the urban grain by connecting Les Bas Courtils Road with Camp Code Close/ La Heronerrie Lane.
-However, as indicated in 4.4.4 above, the viability and feasibility of delivering this principle is questionable. - 4.5.6.
-The height of the new buildings must not exceed or be less than the following: - Buildings in Zone A should not exceed 7.8 metres (3 storeys x 2.6 metres per storey = 7.8 metres) to the ridge of the building; and should not be less than 5.2 metres to the eaves of the building. - Building in Zone B, the eaves of any building should not exceed 5.5m (2 storeys x 2.75); and the ridge of the roof of any building on the site should not exceed the ridge of buildings in the immediate context. - 4.5.7.
-For the purposes of this brief 'immediate context' is deemed to mean the properties that front: - Le Bas Courtils Road, from Vale Road to Camp Code Lane,

-- Vale Road from Le Bas Courtils Road to La Heronerrie Lane; - La Heronerrie Lane; and - Camp Code Close [see photo's on pages 7 and 11] - 4.5.8.
+The development of the site should reinforce this characteristic by providing building(s), of an appropriate scale/mass and height (see 4.5.4) which generally follow the established building line to the north east. - 4.5.4.
+The height of the new buildings must not exceed or be less than the following: - Buildings in Zone A should not exceed 7.8 metres (3 storeys x 2.6 metres per storey = 7.8 metres) to the ridge of the building; and should not be less than 5.2 metres to the eaves of the building. - Building in Zone B, the eaves of any building should not exceed 5.5m (2 storeys x 2.75); and the ridge of the roof of any building on the site should not exceed the ridge of buildings in the immediate context. - 4.5.5.
+For the purposes of this brief 'immediate context' is deemed to mean the properties that front: - Le Bas Courtils Road, from Vale Road to Camp Code Lane, - Vale Road from Le Bas Courtils Road to La Heronniere Lane; - La Heronniere Lane; and - Camp Code Close [see photo's on pages 7 and 11] - 4.5.6.
 Materials and their colour should respect the characteristics of the building in the surrounding area.